AtharvaGitProfile/Databricks-ML-Platform/README.md

   - Enable streaming with Spark, utilizing overlapping windows and Kafka;
   - Explore data mesh and data contracts as potential enhancements;
   - Incorporate a paralell MlOps pipeline;

-# Let's connect

-Connect with me on [LinkedIn](https://www.linkedin.com/in/andré-ichiro-82592327)

-# Appendix

-Refer to the [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for assistance with markdown.